CALL US : 660.663.2331

 Duties

-1. Members are expected, first of all, to lead exemplary Christians, lives; to attend habitually the services of this Church; to give regularly to its support and its causes; and to share in doing its organized work.
+Members are expected to believe and uphold sound doctrine as outlines in our articles of faith, lead exemplary Christian lives; to attend habitually the services of this Church; to give regularly to its support and its causes; and to share in doing its organized work as outlined in our church covenant.

-2. Members removing from the vicinity of this Church shall expect to unite as soon as possible with a Church of like faith and order in their new community.
-Should this not be practicable, they are to furnish the Clerk of this Church their new address within three months, and shall be expected to support it financially as long as they are members and able.
+Members removing from the vicinity of this Church shall expect to unite as soon as possible with a Church of like faith and order in their new community as outlined in our church covenant.

 Corporate Officers